stephaneagg/Airline-Check-in-System--ACS--Task-Scheduler/README.md

     58 7:0,10,30<br>
     59 8:0,11,50<br>

-Sample Output
+Sample Output<br>
-    A customer arrives: customer ID  1.
+    A customer arrives: customer ID  1. <br>
-    A customer enters a queue: the queue ID  0, and length of the queue  1 A clerk starts serving a customer: start time 0.20, the customer ID  1, the clerk ID 1.
+    A customer enters a queue: the queue ID  0, and length of the queue  1 <br>
+    A clerk starts serving a customer: start time 0.20, the customer ID  1, the clerk ID 1. <br>
-    A customer arrives: customer ID  2.
+    A customer arrives: customer ID  2. <br>
-    A customer enters a queue: the queue ID  0, and length of the queue  1 A clerk starts serving a customer: start time 0.40, the customer ID  2, the clerk ID 2.
+    A customer enters a queue: the queue ID  0, and length of the queue  1 <br>
+    A clerk starts serving a customer: start time 0.40, the customer ID  2, the clerk ID 2. <br>
-    A customer arrives: customer ID  3.
+    A customer arrives: customer ID  3. <br>
-    A customer enters a queue: the queue ID  0, and length of the queue  1 A clerk starts serving a customer: start time 0.50, the customer ID  3, the clerk ID 3.
+    A customer enters a queue: the queue ID  0, and length of the queue  1 <br>
+    A clerk starts serving a customer: start time 0.50, the customer ID  3, the clerk ID 3. <br>
-    A customer arrives: customer ID  4.
+    A customer arrives: customer ID  4. <br>
-    A customer enters a queue: the queue ID  1, and length of the queue  1 A customer arrives: customer ID  5.
+    A customer enters a queue: the queue ID  1, and length of the queue  1 <br>
+    A customer arrives: customer ID  5. <br>
-    A customer enters a queue: the queue ID  1, and length of the queue  2 A clerk starts serving a customer: start time 0.70, the customer ID  5, the clerk ID 5.
+    A customer enters a queue: the queue ID  1, and length of the queue  2 <br>
+    A clerk starts serving a customer: start time 0.70, the customer ID  5, the clerk ID 5. <br>
-    A clerk starts serving a customer: start time 0.70, the customer ID  4, the clerk ID 4.
+    A clerk starts serving a customer: start time 0.70, the customer ID  4, the clerk ID 4. <br>
-    A customer arrives: customer ID  6.
+    A customer arrives: customer ID  6. <br>
-    A customer enters a queue: the queue ID  1, and length of the queue  1 A customer arrives: customer ID  7.
+    A customer enters a queue: the queue ID  1, and length of the queue  1 <br>
+    A customer arrives: customer ID  7. <br>
-    A customer enters a queue: the queue ID  0, and length of the queue  1 A clerk finishes serving a customer: end time 3.70, the customer ID  4, the clerk ID 4.
+    A customer enters a queue: the queue ID  0, and length of the queue  1 <br>
+    A clerk finishes serving a customer: end time 3.70, the customer ID  4, the clerk ID 4. <br>
-    A clerk starts serving a customer: start time 0.80, the customer ID  6, the clerk ID 4.
+    A clerk starts serving a customer: start time 0.80, the customer ID  6, the clerk ID 4. <br>
-    A clerk finishes serving a customer: end time 4.70, the customer ID  5, the clerk ID 5.
+    A clerk finishes serving a customer: end time 4.70, the customer ID  5, the clerk ID 5. <br>
-    A clerk starts serving a customer: start time 1.00, the customer ID  7, the clerk ID 5.
+    A clerk starts serving a customer: start time 1.00, the customer ID  7, the clerk ID 5. <br>
-    A clerk finishes serving a customer: end time 5.50, the customer ID  3, the clerk ID 3.
+    A clerk finishes serving a customer: end time 5.50, the customer ID  3, the clerk ID 3. <br>
-    A clerk finishes serving a customer: end time 6.20, the customer ID  1, the clerk ID 1.
+    A clerk finishes serving a customer: end time 6.20, the customer ID  1, the clerk ID 1. <br>
-    A clerk finishes serving a customer: end time 7.40, the customer ID  2, the clerk ID 2.
+    A clerk finishes serving a customer: end time 7.40, the customer ID  2, the clerk ID 2. <br>
-    A clerk finishes serving a customer: end time 7.70, the customer ID  7, the clerk ID 5.
+    A clerk finishes serving a customer: end time 7.70, the customer ID  7, the clerk ID 5. <br>
-    A clerk finishes serving a customer: end time 8.70, the customer ID  6, the clerk ID 4.
+    A clerk finishes serving a customer: end time 8.70, the customer ID  6, the clerk ID 4. <br>
-    The average waiting time for all customers in the system is: 0.943276 seconds.
+    The average waiting time for all customers in the system is: 0.943276 seconds. <br>
-    The average waiting time for all business-class customers is: 0.967180 seconds.
+    The average waiting time for all business-class customers is: 0.967180 seconds. <br>
-    The average waiting time for all economy-class customers is: 0.925347 seconds.
+    The average waiting time for all economy-class customers is: 0.925347 seconds. <br>